The medial axis of closed bounded sets is Lipschitz stable with respect to the Hausdorff distance under ambient diffeomorphisms: Stability of the medial axis under ambient diffeomorphisms

-\begin{proof}[Proof of Theorem \ref{ambientStability}] We first derive the bounds for the radius $\rho'$.
-As the first step, we apply Theorem~\ref{Fed4.19} to the boundary sphere $S(c,\rho)$ of the maximal empty weakly tangent ball $B(c,\rho)$. {In particular, we can choose the constant $s$ in Theorem~\ref{Fed4.19} arbitrarily large, and the constant $t$ arbitrarily close to the reach $\rch(S(c,\rho)) = \rho$, to obtain:}
+\begin{proof} We first derive the bounds for the radius $\rho'$.
+As the first step, we apply Theorem~\ref{Fed4.19} to the boundary sphere $S(c,\rho)$ of the maximal empty weakly tangent ball $B(c,\rho)$. {In particular, we can choose the constant $s$ in Theorem~2.6 arbitrarily large, and the constant $t$ arbitrarily close to the reach $\rch(S(c,\rho)) = \rho$, to obtain:}

 This means that no {open} ball of radius $\rho_1$ tangent to the set $F(S(c,\rho))$ actually intersects $F(S(c,\rho))$.
 In addition, since the set $F(B(c,\rho))$ does not contain any points of $F(\Su)$ in its interior, no ball of radius $\rho_1$ that is tangent to $F(S(c,\rho))$ and whose centre lies inside $F(S(c,\rho))$ contains any point of $F(\Su)$.